val-nvs/film-camera/README.md

 ![image](media/scan3.jpg)

-to photo scam 35mm 8 perforations film using 7artisans 35mm f/.95 and a small video light
+to photo scam 35mm 8 perforations film using 7artisans 35mm f/.95 and a small video light (NEEWER RGB61 iirc)

 - v3 printed but film gets jammed
-- v4 TBA
+- v6 works great, 2 identical pieces that connect each-other for the base, and one tube piece to hold the lens. easy to adapt other lenses with .step file
+- v7 will add phone holder to use the flashlight to see dust particles on top of the film like the laser dyson vacuum

 # etc